mgrubinger/blog/src/content/blog/2025-06--Svelte-at-Geizhals.md

 Here is the link to my slides: [Svelte at Geizhals Slides](/talks/Svelte-at-Geizhals.pdf)

 The feedback I received after the talk was very good, and I had a lot of interesting conversations afterwards.
 I'm happy I could finally contribute back by giving a talk, after visiting the Svelte Vienna meetup many times in the past.

+_edit_: You can watch the recording my my talk on youtube: https://www.youtube.com/watch?v=aJVdfPk9WmI

 Notes from other talks: